Kechinator/jsvm/README.md

 - Compiler to compile javascript into jsvm's bytecode
 - 24 Supported opcodes

-The compiler only covers a subset of javascript syntax
+The compiler only covers a subset of javascript syntax, I will be adding more over time

 ## Compilation Process